Hispanic and Latino/a Students in Higher Education: Facts and Statistics

 Hispanic and Latino/a Students and Financial Aid

-Hispanic and Latino/a students received fewer grants — both from schools and the federal government — than the overall average among all races/ethnicities.
+Hispanic and Latino/a students received fewer grants — both institutional and federal — than the overall average among all races/ethnicities in 2020, according to NCES data.
 Applying to scholarships specifically for Hispanic and Latino/a students can help close the gap in those figures.

-• More than half of Hispanic and Latino/a students (51%) received federal grants in 2020.[7]
+• More than half of Hispanic and Latino/a students (51%) received federal grants.

 • Hispanic and Latino/a students received an average of $8,485 in grants, a little below the total average of $9,280 among all races/ethnicities.